metabase/static-embedding-reference-apps/README.md

 Embedding Metabase charts will always be free, but we include a "Powered by Metabase" graphic when using the open source version.

-If you'd like to remove the "Powered by Metabase" graphic, check out our [Premium Embedding](https://store.metabase.com/product/embedding) options.
+If you'd like to remove the "Powered by Metabase" attribution, check out our [Enterprise Edition](https://www.metabase.com/enterprise/) which lets you do so so as well as white-label the application.

 ## Prerequisites